Connect External Agents

 | Custom | Any per-op combination you pick in Advanced. |

-Existing OpenClaw keys that still carry the old narrow default (task writes only) auto-upgrade to Author docs + tasks on the next call — no action needed.
+Existing keys that still carry the old narrow default (task writes only) auto-upgrade to Author docs + tasks on the next call — no action needed.

 What’s exposed